 - Transferable Skills—Learn how to incorporate qualities that transfer from one job to another.

-- Resume Template—a resume template in Microsoft Word to help you get started.
+- Resume Framework—a Microsoft Word resume framework to help you get started.

 - Applicant Tracking Systems (ATS)—defines applicant tracking systems and how to beat them in your job search.